yuwils/uq_degree_planner/README.md

 # UQ Degree Planner

 A website for planning the courses to be taken over the duration of a degree studied at UQ.

 Built on a stack of Typescript, React, Java Spring Boot and mySQL.

 ## Features

-* Saves degree plans onto local device without login requirement
+* Saves degree plans onto local device without a login requirement
 * Supports both mobile and desktop
 * Supports both single and dual degrees